Mesoamerican Reef Leadership Program

 Achievements

-MAR-L has proven to be a platform for scaling up projects and creating synergies at the international level.
-In eleven years of operation, it has trained 122 leaders from the four countries and incubated over 75 conservation projects.
-More than 70 leaders have advanced to positions of greater responsibility, and 25 leaders have influenced public policy in their countries.
+MAR-L has proven to be a platform to scale projects and create synergies internationally.
+In 13 years of operation, it has trained 145 leaders from the four countries and has incubated over 80 conservation projects.
+More than 67 leaders have advanced to positions of greater responsibility, and 25 leaders have influenced the public policies of their country.
+From the relationships developed in MAR-L, 38 multinational synergies have emerged, and more than 25 leaders have received financing from the Mesoamerican Reef Fund (MAR Fund) to implement their projects and consultancies.

 Learn more about the project: